 Across cultures, an attribute that mermaids possess is the power of seduction.
 And with this seduction there is an element of escapism – of allowing our feelings and senses to overwhelm us and carry us away from reality.
 This attraction can be tantalizing and even transformative or catastrophically dangerous.
 As a symbol of seductiveness and escapism, the mermaid challenges us to ask ourselves why we want what we want.

 People, experiences, and things all stimulate us in some way.
 Thus, it’s worth considering why we are seeking such stimulation from a given source.
 On the one hand, the mermaid entices us, telling us to give in and go with the flow.
-On the other, her dangerous aspects challenge us to ask ourselves if the given stimuli will truly fulfill us or it’s merely an illusion that could take our breath away and keep us from something more meaningful and profound.
+On the other hand, her dangerous aspects challenge us to ask ourselves if the given stimuli will truly fulfill us or if it’s merely an illusion that could take our breath away and keep us from something more meaningful and profound.

 One of the most intriguing aspects of mermaids is their elusiveness.
 The mermaid doesn’t like to be pinned down or confined.
 The mermaid may allow a brief glimpse, but then she disappears under the ocean’s depths.
 The viewer is left to wonder if they really saw what they think they saw.

-As a symbol of elusiveness, the mermaid reminds us not let ourselves be confined by constructs imposed by people or situations that don’t serve our best interests.
+As a symbol of elusiveness, the mermaid reminds us to not let ourselves be confined by constructs imposed by people or situations that don’t serve our best interests.
 Instead, we should surround ourselves with people who value our freedom and independence, and who respect our need to be in flow.

 In addition, the mermaid reminds us to not be too available in ways that let others take advantage of us.
 Boundaries are important, and scarcity can drive demand.
 Thus in professional, romantic, or other types of relationships, a level of elusiveness can make people appreciate all that we have to offer even more.